 The Future Indirect Fires Conference

-will be held in Bristol, UK on 29th & 30th June 2021.
-The aim of the conference is to examine the likely development of Joint Lethal &Non Lethal Indirect Fires
+will be held in Bristol, UK on 20th & 21st July 2022.
+The aim of the conference is to examine the likely development of Joint Lethal & Non Lethal Indirect Fires

 during the next decade.
-The conference will build on the 2020 event with an authoritative speaker panel of international Military Officers and Industry experts.
+The conference will build on the 2021 event (live event despite COVID) with an authoritative speaker panel of international Military Officers and Industry experts.
 The conference will act as a forum to review best practise for Equipping, Training, Integrating and Applying Indirect Fires

 in the future.